 A ratepayer who is not satisfied with the decision of the Valuer or the Valuer-General may apply to the Victorian Civil and Administrative Tribunal (VCAT) for review of the result.

-Both Council and the ratepayer present their case.
+Both the Valuer General and the ratepayer present their case.
 The tribunal will make a final decision based on the evidence presented.